SpeeDe3DGS: Speedy Deformable

 $$ \mu_i^t = R_j^t (\mu_i^0 - h_j^0) + h_j^0 + T_j^t. $$

-The shared flow parameters \(\{h_j^0, R_j^t, T_j^t\}\) are optimized during training.
-This approach — GroupFlow — reduces the number of predicted transformations per frame from \(N\) (one per Gaussian) to \(J\) (one per group), significantly accelerating both training and rendering.
+The shared flow parameters \(\{h_j^0, R_j^t, T_j^t\}\) are optimized jointly with the scene.
+This formulation distills dense, per-Gaussian neural deformations into a smaller set of groupwise SE(3) motions, reducing the number of transformations per frame from \(N\) (per Gaussian) to \(J\) (per group).

 Results